Mennatullahatta/DBMS_Using_Bash_Script/README.md

 - **Delete from Table**: Remove records from a table.
 - **Update Table**: Modify data in a table with proper checks on data types.

+## Installation

+To run this project, follow these steps:

+1. Clone the repository or download the files to your local machine.

+2. Open your terminal and navigate to the folder containing the project files.

+3. Start the project by executing the `main_menu` script.